WizArdZ3658/Classification-of-Iris-flowers/README.md

 # Classification of Iris flowers
 M.L.
-Project for classification of Iris flowers
+Project for Multi-Class Classification of Iris flowers

 ## Dataset sources
  * You can find the data-set [here](https://archive.ics.uci.edu/ml/datasets/Iris).